RedHatInsights/turnpike/docs/index.md

 The evaluation would use set-logic to look for overlaps.
 If there were any overlaps, the predicate would evaluate to `True`.
 If not, `False`.

+`x509` also takes a Python expression which evaluates to `True` or `False`.
+It is passed a dictionary `x509` which contains two attributes: `subject_dn` and `issuer_dn` which can be used to further restrict which certs can be used (nginx already verifies the trust chain based on the configured CA file).

+For example to restrict the endpoint to a certificate with the DN of `/CN=test`, you could use:

+    x509['subject_dn'] == '/CN=test'

+Note that CRL and/or OCSP support should be configured in `NGINX_SSL_CONFIG` as needed.

 Customizing and Extending Turnpike
 ----------------------------------